 At $279.99, the 43-inch Toshiba Fire TV Edition is super affordable.
 But the picture on its 1080p HD panel left us wanting a bit more.
 It couldn’t achieve the same clarity or vibrancy as the V-Series or TCL 6-Series.
 The Fire TV ecosystem gives you access to a ton of services and Alexa control is super easy, but as budget TVs go, the V-Series from Vizio is the better choice.

 We had very high hopes for Vizio’s first OLED TV — mainly for the promise of affordability.
 And they managed to deliver the core principles of OLED here: deep blacks and vibrant color.
 The panel delivers deep blacks, vibrant colors and a solid amount of brightness.
 Our main qualm was the brightness of the panel, as it falls behind the Sony A8H.
 It just doesn’t get as bright as more expensive OLEDs and doesn’t upscale content as well.
 Even so, it’s an immersive viewing experience thanks to a minimalist build that doesn’t distract.
 Sound quality is decent, but you’ll want to pair it with a soundbar.

 As we said in our full review, Vizio’s P-Series really impressed us.
-For $1,899.99, you’re getting a larger screen size over an OLED, but it’s also a different tech for the panel and this is a 2019 model.
+You’re getting a larger screen size over an OLED, but it’s also a different tech for the panel and this is a 2019 model.
 It still achieved deep contrast levels with high color accuracy and vibrancy, but the Sony A8H, the LG CX and even the Samsung Q800T managed to beat out the P-Series for the best overall and luxury pick slots in our testing.

 Read more from CNN Underscored’s hands-on testing: